ska-sa/katgpucbf/doc/xbgpu.networking.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A chunk contains both a buffer object and associated metadata.
 For the receiver
-chunk this metadata contains a `present` boolean array and a timestamp field.
+chunk this metadata contains a ``present`` boolean array and a timestamp field.

 This array will contains as many elements as heaps in the chunk.
 A true value at
-a specific index indicates that the corresponding chunk is present.
+a specific index indicates that the corresponding heap is present.
 A false
-value indicates that the chunk was either not received or was corrupted and has
+value indicates that the heap was either not received or was corrupted and has
 not been copied correctly into the chunk.
 It is expected that 99.999999% of
 heaps will be received over the receiver lifetime.
 Large numbers of missing
 heaps point to a system issue that must be resolved.